-Stereo Reconstruction

 1 Submission

-- Assignment due: Dec 13 (11:55pm)
+- Assignment due: May 11 (11:55pm)

 - Individual assignment

 - Up to 2 page summary write-up with resulting visualization (more than 2 page assignment will be automatically returned.).

 - Submission through Canvas.

 - List functions to submission:

 - find_match

 - compute_F

 - triangulation

 - disambiguate_pose

 - compute_rectification

 - dense_match

 - A MAT file that contains the following variables:

-- stereo.mat: pts1, pts2, F, pts3D, H1, H2, img_left_w, img_right_w, disparity
+- stereo.mat: pts1, pts2, F, pts3D, H1, H2, img_left_w, img_right_w,

+disparity

 - DO NOT SUBMIT THE PROVIDED IMAGE DATA

 - The function that does not comply with its specification will not be graded.

 - You are not allowed to use computer vision related package functions unless explicitly mentioned here.
 Please consult with TA if you are not sure about the list of allowed functions.

-Stereo Reconstruction

 2 Overview

 In this assignment, you will implement a stereo reconstruction algorithm given two view images.

 (a) Left image

 (b) Right image

 Figure 1: In this assignment, you will implement a stereo reconstruction algorithm given two images.

 You can download provided code and data (left.bmp and right.bmp) from here: https://www-users.cs.umn.edu/~hspark/csci5561_F2019/HW5.zip

 You will fill each function to submit such that the skeletal code in Stereo_Reconstruction can run through and produces a stereo disparity map.

-Stereo Reconstruction

-SIFT Feature Matching 3
+3 SIFT Feature Matching

-(a) Matching from \mathcal{I}1 to \mathcal{I}2
+Figure 2: You will match points between \mathcal{I}1 and \mathcal{I}2 using SIFT features.